gusmiller/Javascripts/README.md

 <li><strong>Allow <span style="color:yellow;">Uppercase</span> Characters</strong> - User to confirm whether or not to include uppercase characters.</li>
 <li><strong>Allow <span style="color:yellow;">Numeric</span> Characters</strong> - User to confirm whether or not to include numeric characters.</li>
 <li><strong>Validation</strong> - Process will validate password based on criteria selected.
 Error message will be displayed.
 This will normally happen when user does not confirms Special Characters.
-<li><strong>Error</strong> - Errors are prompted to the user.
-First t report the error and second tp ask if another attempt is required.</li>
+<li><strong>Error</strong> - Errors are prompted to the user, using the are in where the password should be displayed.
+Message is styled in red characters and bigger font.</li>
 </ul>

 ## Password Algorithm
-The password generation is processed by a simple algrithm that selects characters from a string.
-It uses the length of the string and it returns a random character.<br/> <span style="color:cyan">Note:</span> charcters is a global variable that contains all valid characters allowed to use.
+The password generation is processed by a simple algrithm, that selects characters from a working string (this string is built using the criteria used by the user).
+It uses the length of the string and it returns a random character.<br/> <span style="color:cyan">Note:</span> charcters is a global variable that contains all valid characters (based on criteria) allowed to use.

 ```
 characters.charAt(Math.floor(Math.random() * characters.length));
 ```

 ## Notes to consider
-The Password Generator uses an algorithm to select a character in the building process.
+The Password Generator uses an algorithm to select a single character in the building process.
 This is done as many times as specified in the Password Length.

 > **Note**: Parameters required in the process are as follo:
 >